Universal consistency of the $k$-NN rule in metric spaces and Nagata dimension. III: Proof of Theorem

 \subsubsection{Predictor for atoms}

 Each point $x^t$ is an atom, labelled deterministically $1$.
-Under such conditions, it is well known and easily proved that on the set of atoms the $k$-NN classifier in the limit $n\to\infty$ will converge in probability to the identical value $1$, whether $k$ goes to infinity or is even fixed.
+It is well known and easily proved that on the set of such atoms the $k$-NN classifier in the limit $n\to\infty$ will converge in probability to the identical value $1$, as long as $k/n\to 0$.

 It remains to analyse the situation with $x\in K$ that is not of the form $x^t$ and thus will $\mu$-almost surely be labelled $0$.
-We will show that on such points, the label predicted by the $k$-NN classifier does {\em not} converge in probability to zero.
+We will show that on the set of such points, the label predicted by the $k$-NN classifier does {\em not} converge in probability to zero.